EEC-Developers/framework/Hash/readme.md

 This is the class for designating hashed objects.
 The hash_link has a one-to-one relationship with the value, which can be either a long or a pointer to an object.

 * init_link -- constructor
-* get_key -- getter method for key that wraps dependency injected function
 * get_value -- getter for long value or pointer to the structure being hash searched
 * get_hash_value -- getter that returns the 16-bit hash value computed from the constructor.

 ## unordered_hash
 This is the common hash map.
 It implements constructors and uses links whose order is not predefined by the class.

-Its substructures include unordered_hash_link and unordered_hash_iterator.
+Its substructure is the unordered_hash_iterator.

-## ordered_hash_base
+## ordered_hash
-This is the alternate abstract hash base that maintains the order all items are added in.
+This is the alternate hash base that maintains the order all items are added in.
 It is the equivalent of Java's linked_hash_map.
 It preserves the sort order of all items added.
 Prioritization is one reason for using this but it is heavier than a standard unordered_hash_map because it the sort order is maintained by a separate queue internally.

-Its substructures include ordered_hash_link, ordered_hash_iterator, and the private, intenral queue to maintain sort order of all entries.
+Its substructures include ordered_hash_iterator and the private, internal queue to maintain sort order of all entries.